utahdev1/SplunkJavaLogging/README.md

 Log4j 2 has a UDP Appender and Syslog Appender.
 And of course you can still use any File appenders and have the file monitored by a Splunk Universal Forwarder.

-I generally recommend using the raw TCP handlers/appenders I have provided , they perform the best, and have features coded into them for auto connection re-establishment and configurable buffering of log events which will get flushed upon reconnection.
+I generally recommend using the raw TCP or HEC handlers/appenders I have provided , they perform the best, and have features coded into them for auto connection re-establishment and configurable buffering of log events which will get flushed upon reconnection.

 ## Logging frameworks galore

 Log4j 2 and Log4j 1.x are very distinct from one another.
 Logback was actually the "new version" of Log4j 1.x , and then Log4J 2 attempted to improve upon Logback.
 This rather convoluted family tree has essentially transpired with 3 different logging frameworks in play, each with different characteristics.
 Log4j 1.x still has a very large legacy usage base in enterprise software therefore warrants addressing with its own custom appenders and example configurations.

 ## Splunk Universal Forwarder vs Splunk Java Logging